Malaysia Travel, Tours, Backpacking & Gap Year

 Malaysia is a popular destination where you can see beautiful beaches, lush rainforests, exotic wildlife and fascinating cities.
 This country offers so much and you will be sure to find something to match your interests.
-Whether you are looking to see animals, join a challenging adventure or do something more meanginful our experiences will appeal to you.
+Whether you are looking to see animals, join an adventure or do something meanginful our trips will appeal to you.

 Most flights arrive into Kuala Lumpur (KL) which is connected to worldwide airports.
 There are cheap internal flights which can also connect most destinations in the country.

 Getting Around Malaysia

 The cheapest way to explore Malaysia is independently by public transport but sometimes this can be difficult especially if you want to visit different places or if you are either traveling solo or don't know the language.
 We recommend pre-arranging a tour.

 On a tour of Malaysia you can visit spectacular places like the Perinthian Islands, Cameron Highlands and the Taman Negara jungle - expect spectacular beaches and lots of wildlife including organutans.
 There is lots to see in Kuala Lumpur, you could climb the huge Petronas Towers or visit the Batu Caves just to name two.
 Some of the highlights of this trip include visiting the Taman Negara National Park on a guided tour, going to the Cameron Highlands which is where a lot of the worlds tea is made, visiting Penang and the World Heritage site of Georgetown then exploring Thailand.

 Best Things to See & Do in Malaysia